KaarelP2rtel/bog/_posts/2025-06-11-correcting-negatives.md

 *The fulcrum slider now acts like a basic brightness slider which I dialed down a bit as otherwise the image was almost pure white.*

 The waveform is now a perfectly straight line - no vignetting, no color shifts.
 You can even still see all the dust and imperfections on the baseline image.
 Neat!

-But wait, why is the dust now doubled?
-[Yeah ._.](https://github.com/darktable-org/darktable/issues/18947)